 Fax: 9819 6116

 Concord Senior Citizens Centre caters for a wide range of people.
 The Centre has a warm and friendly environment and runs a regular program of activities.

-The Concord Senior Citizens Club are the principle tenants within the Concord Senior Citizens Centre with their administration office based at the Centre.
+The Concord Senior Citizens Club is the principal tenant within the Concord Senior Citizens Centre with its administration office based at the centre.